For an in-depth look at the life and death of Philip Seymour Hoffman, watch CNN at 10 p.m. ET.

-He was a beefy 5-foot-10-inch man, but was convincing as the slight, 5-foot-3-inch Truman Capote.
-He had a booming voice like a deity's but often played shlubby, conflicted characters.
+He was a beefy 5-foot-10-inch man but was convincing as the slight, 5-foot-3-inch Truman Capote.
+He had a booming voice like a deity’s but often played schlumpy, conflicted characters.

 “He just loved those deep, dense characters.
 That’s where I think he found his true calling,” said Bradley Jacobs, a senior editor of Us Weekly.

 For years, Hoffman was the kind of anonymous character actor who earned critical raves but was often unnoticed by the general public.
-He used his abilities to take chances with such directors as a then-unknown Paul Thomas Anderson, with whom he worked in "Hard Eight" (and several ensuing films, as both became better known) and Todd Solondz ("Happiness").
+He used his abilities to take chances with such directors as a then-unknown Paul Thomas Anderson, with whom he worked in “Hard Eight” (and several ensuing films) and Todd Solondz (“Happiness”).